 How to Enable or Disable Mobile Hotspot in Windows 11

-You can share your internet whether your PC is connected through Wi-Fi, Ethernet (a cable), or cellular data (like a SIM card).
-But remember, if you share a cellular connection, it will use your mobile data plan.
+This feature works whether your PC connects to the internet through Wi-Fi, an Ethernet cable, or cellular data.
+If you share a cellular connection, be mindful that it uses your mobile data plan.

 You can enable or disable the mobile hotspot in Windows 11 via Settings > Network & internet > Mobile hotspot.
 Toggle the switch to turn it on or off.
 For advanced control on Pro/Enterprise editions, use the Local Group Policy Editor.